Experience the Difference

 Elizabeth.
 “Zoom what!”

 Elizabeth.
-“Right, I can’t wait to try zoom me!”
+“Right, I can’t wait to try to zoom me!”

 Learning lasts a lifetime.
 Any successful person on the planet is likely to experience both failure and success.
 And she or he knows the difference.